The Meaning of Sacrifice: God Made Me Do It

 While it may be hard for a man of faith to explain where fossils came from, a man of science may have a hard time explaining why there are missing links in the chain of evolution.
 While a man of science may not be able to give an acceptable answer as to what was there before the creation of the universe, a man of faith can accept that God is eternal and has always been there.
 When the Voice of God commands a believer to kill, a man of science will understandably not be able to accept this.
 Neither will many men of God.

 So what would I do if God asked me to sacrifice my child and I knew beyond a shadow of a doubt that it was indeed God asking me to do this?
 I would first offer myself instead.
 But if that would not do and He still demanded my child, I suppose I would know that the price for refusing him would be too great to bear for both myself and my child, quite possibly for the world, and, with a heavy heart, I would take the action He demanded.
-But I would pray to that same God that someone would stop me before I lost what was most precious to me.
+But I would pray to that same God that someone would stop me before I lost what was most precious to me, and in the end, no matter what the cost of disobedience to myself or the world, I still might not be able to do it.